Dual MS in Medical Sciences/MS in Clinical Research

-Some students elect to complete the Dual Degree Program to gain a clinical research background prior to attending medical school.
+Some students elect to complete the dual degree program to gain a clinical research background prior to attending medical school.
 Others intend to pursue clinical research–related career opportunities in academic institutions or in pharmaceutical, biotechnology, or medical device industries.
-The Dual Degree option gives these students an opportunity to gain training that will serve them well as clinician-researchers.
+The dual degree option gives these students an opportunity to gain training that will serve them well as clinician-researchers.

-The 50-credit Dual Degree Program in Medical Science and Clinical Investigation offers complementary curricula with a strong background in the medical sciences and research design and implementation.
+The 50-credit Dual Degree Program in Medical Science and Clinical Research offers complementary curricula with a strong background in the medical sciences and research design and implementation.
 The model curriculum for the dual degree program (below) can be modified to meet specific student needs.

 Total Credits: 50 credits

 - GMS CI 675 Designing Clinical Research Studies (4 cr)

 - GMS CI 670 Biostats with Computing (4 cr)

 - GMS CI 640 Regulatory & Compliance Issues in Research (4 cr)